 The lowest risk is for patients who have only taken bisphosphonates orally (by mouth) as opposed to by injection (intra-venously); ALSO it's very rare in patients who have not had cancer.

-The highest risk patients are those who have had cancer treatment, and received bisphosphonates by injection for longer than 2 years.
+The highest risk patients are those who have had cancer treatment, AND received bisphosphonates by injection for longer than 2 years.

 Other factors that increase risk are gum disease, mouth infections, diabetes, old age, and some other chronic disease status.
 Tooth extractions must be avoided as far as possible.

-Bisphosphonate osteonecrosis is a genuine bone infection, and therefore can be treated with antibiotics.
+Bisphosphonate osteonecrosis is a genuine jaw bone infection, and therefore can be treated with antibiotics.
 If a tooth must be extracted in a patient with a history of bisphosphonate medication, a high dose of antibiotics should be given BEFORE the extraction and for up to two weeks afterwards.

-There are several signs to look for;
+There are several signs and symptoms to look for;

 HOW CAN A JAW BONE INFECTION BE TREATED?

 1. Prevention, by improving oral hygiene and treating gum disease.